 For medical questions, we encourage you to review our information with your doctor.

-The health care law known as the Affordable Care Act (ACA, sometimes called Obamacare) includes protections for patients and their families.
-People have choices for getting affordable and understandable health care.
-The best resource for learning more about the ACA and how it might help you is the healthcare.gov website.
+The health care law known as the Affordable Care Act (ACA, sometimes called Obamacare) provides protections for people and their families.
+The ACA gives people choices for getting affordable health care that provides essential benefits.

-The ACA offers coverage to those who need it.
-It requires that all health plans sold in the health insurance marketplaces cover certain essential benefits needed to prevent and treat a serious disease such as cancer.
-Here are some health insurance situations people often wonder about:
+The ACA helps people who need it get health insurance.
+It requires all health plans sold in the health insurance marketplaces cover certain essential benefits.

 Questions?
 Call us at 1-800-227-2345.

 The American Cancer Society’s nonprofit, nonpartisan advocacy affiliate, the American Cancer Society Cancer Action Network (ACS CAN), is working to make certain the ACA continues to help people with cancer and their families.
 For more information, visit acscan.org.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 US Department of Health & Human Services.
 A quick guide to the Health Insurance Marketplace.
 Healthcare.gov.
 Accessed at https://www.healthcare.gov/quick-guide/one-page-guide-to-the-marketplace/ on September 15, 2023.